terry40k/GenerativeAdversarialNetwork/README.md

 # Code Structure
 # Data Loading and Preprocessing
 - Loads the Stanford Cars Dataset from DeepLake
-- Preprocesses images: resizing to (240, 360), normalizez pixel values to [-1, 1]
+- Preprocesses images: resizing to (240, 360), normalizes pixel values to [-1, 1]

 # Generator Network
 - Defines a Generator model using tf.keras layers